haganbt/datasift-sql-framework/README.md

 ## Extension Framework

+The extension framework offers the ability to easily create custom database schemas and optionally manipulate the data being persissted.

 An extension is made up of a model file and an optional processor file.
 If no processor file is defined, the default processor will be automatically used.